francescoBianchi7/VideoGame/Google_tests/lib/googletest/README.md

     cmake -Dgtest_build_samples=ON ${GTEST_DIR}

 If you are on a \*nix system, you should now see a Makefile in the current directory.
-Just type 'make' to build gtest.
+Just Enemytype 'make' to build gtest.

 If you use Windows and have Visual Studio installed, a `gtest.sln` file and several `.vcproj` files will be created.
 You can then build them